 - healthcare costs

 In total, 711 women were included in the study from 28 hospitals in the UK; half of these women were given mifepristone plus misoprostol while the other half were given a placebo tablet in addition to misoprostol.
 The researchers found that 83% of women receiving mifepristone plus misoprostol had miscarriages that had completed within seven days of treatment, while this figure was only 76% for the women who received misoprostol in combination with a placebo.
 Treatment with mifepristone plus misoprostol also reduced the number of women who needed surgery to manage the miscarriage.
 Interestingly, combination treatment with mifepristone plus misoprostol was also found to be the most cost-effective option for managing a missed miscarriage.

 To support this finding, our researchers also carried out something called a network meta-analysis in order to compare different methods of managing a miscarriage.
 This complex analysis enabled the team to combine the results of lots of trials into a single result.
 They found that treatment with either misoprostol alone or mifepristone plus misoprostol was more effective at completing a miscarriage than expectant management – which is where the woman waits for the miscarriage to happen naturally.
 But importantly, this analysis also confirmed that mifepristone plus misoprostol was more effective than misoprostol alone.

 What difference will this project make?

-The MifeMiso study has shown that combination treatment with mifepristone and misoprostol is the best option to help women deliver their baby after a missed miscarriage.
-The researchers hope that these findings will be used to update national guidelines so that women can receive the best possible treatment to help them complete their miscarriage.
+Both the MifeMiso study and the network meta-analysis have shown that combination treatment with mifepristone and misoprostol is better than misoprostol alone at helping women deliver their baby after a missed miscarriage.
+These findings are being considered by NICE and will be used to update national guidelines so that women can receive the best possible treatment to help them complete their miscarriage.